 ORA Sports Medicine physician, Dr. Andrew Bries, is supervising Cole’s treatment to ensure the track star’s shin pain doesn’t progress to stress fractures.

-Dr. Bries says he can better supervise Cole’s training regimen because ORA’s state-of-the-art physical therapy center, which is powered by Rock Valley Physical Therapy, directly connects to the physician clinic.
+Dr. Bries says he can better supervise Cole’s training regimen because ORA’s state-of-the-art physical therapy center, directly connects to the physician clinic.
 “I can meet with both Cole and his physical therapist, Becky Burke, and we can monitor his aquatic therapy together.
 It’s the gold standard for sports medicine orthopedic care.”